ksherb1/security-injections-3.0/README.md

 # security-injections-3.0
-Cybersecurity modules for teaching secure programming principles
+Cybersecurity modules to teach secure programming principles

+This repository contains code for web-applications designed to teach secure coding principles to introductory-level CS students.